bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 The attribute `default_python_version` of `py_binary` is renamed to `python_version`.
 The flag `--force_python` is renamed to `--python_version`.
 (An alternative naming scheme would have been to use "python_major_version", but this is more verbose and inconsistent with `srcs_version`.)

 The Python mode becomes "non-sticky" and `srcs_version` validation becomes less strict.
-Building a `py_library` target will never fail, regardless of the Python mode.
+Building a `py_library` target directly will not trigger validation.
 Building a `py_binary` that depends on a `py_library` having an incompatible version will only fail if the dependency occurs via transitive `deps`, and not when it occurs via other paths such as a `data` dep or a `genrule` that produces a source file.

-`select()` is able to inspect the value of `"python_version"`, and it will always match either "PY2" or "PY3".
+A new `select()`-able target is created at `@bazel_tools//python:python_version`.
+It can be used in the `flag_values` attribute of `config_setting` and always equals either `"PY2"` or `"PY3"`.
+In the future this flag may be moved out of `@bazel_tools` and into `bazelbuild/rules_python`.
+It may also be made into a `build_setting` so that the native `--python_version` flag can migrate to it.
+It is deprecated and unsupported to use `"force_python"` or `"python_version"` in a `config_setting`; ideally that will be disallowed because it can lead to action conflicts, but currently there's no mechanism to prevent it.

 The `"py"` provider of Python rules gains two new boolean fields, `has_py2_only_sources` and `has_py3_only_sources`.